ivanwills/node-getopt-long/README.md

         name          : 'scriptname',
         commandVersion: 0.1,
         helpPrefix    : 'Appears before arguments docs',
-        helpPostfix   : 'Appears an the end of the help' });
+        helpPostfix   : 'Appears an the end of the help', defaults      : {
+            arg : false,
+            can : true,
+            int : 25
+        }
+    });

     // or more compactly